Kazi Monirul Islam Manu

-Kazi Monirul Islam (born 2 January 1952) is a Bangladesh Awami League politician and the incumbent Jatiya Sangsad member representing the Dhaka-5 constituency.
+Kazi Monirul Islam (born 2 January 1952) is a Bangladesh Awami League politician and former Jatiya Sangsad member representing the Dhaka-5 constituency.

 Career

 Islam is the president of Jatrabari Thana Awami League.
 After the death of Habibur Rahman Mollah on 6 May 2020, he was elected as a Jatiya Sangsad member of the vacant seat in the by-election held on 17 October 2020.

+After the fall of the Sheikh Hasina led Awami League government, Islam was detained by Detective Branch from Gulshan.